South Dakota Supreme Court

 Justice Wilbur, appointed to the Supreme Court on August 16, 2011 by Governor Dennis Daugaard, represents the Fourth Supreme Court

-District, which includes Aurora, Bon Homme, Brule, Charles Mix, Clay, Davison, Douglas, Gregory, Hanson, Hutchinson, Lincoln, Lyman,
+District, which includes Aurora, Bon Homme, Charles Mix, Clay, Davison, Douglas, Gregory, Hanson, Hutchinson, Lincoln, McCook,

-McCook, Tripp, Turner, Union, and Yankton.
+Turner, Union, and Yankton counties.
 Justice Wilbur was retained by the voters in 2014.
 She attended the University of South

-in 1977.
-She served as a law clerk for the South Dakota Supreme Court for Honorable Laurence J. Zastrow; was an assistant Attorney
+degree in 1977.
+She served as a law clerk for the South Dakota Supreme Court for Honorable Laurence J. Zastrow; was an assistant

-General; General Counsel, South Dakota Board of Regents; Staff Attorney, South Dakota Legislative Research Council; and Legal Counsel,
+Attorney General; General Counsel, South Dakota Board of Regents; Staff Attorney, South Dakota Legislative Research Council; and

-South Dakota Bureau of Personnel.
-She is a member and past President of the South Dakota Judges Association, past member and Secretary
+Legal Counsel, South Dakota Bureau of Personnel.
+She is a member and past President of the South Dakota Judges Association, past

-of the Judicial Qualifications Commission and a member of the Rosebud Bar Association.
-She served as a Law-Trained Magistrate Judge,
+member and Secretary of the Judicial Qualifications Commission and a member of the Rosebud Bar Association.
+She served as a

 Justice Janine M. Kern